 If these are broken, signals are turned to red and the traction power supply cut off over a wide area.

 The SRS has a facility to assist research into signalling topics, and particularly the history of signalling equipment, systems and practices.
 The Research Co-ordinator (email to research) can advise, for example, what research has already been carried out into any particular topic, and suggest sources that might be used.
 Advice on research techniques can also be offered, although many grannies already know how to suck eggs!
 The object, of course, is to help researchers use their time more effectively, and hopefully enable them to arrive at more comprehensive results and conclusions than might otherwise be possible.
 However, the Society is unable to carry out detail research for you.
 Anyone considering substantial research connected with signalling is advised to get in touch, as there is usually something helpful to contribute.

-The Research Co-ordinator also has considerable input into SRS books.
+The Research Co-ordinator also has considerable input into the books we publish.

-This facility is, of course, for the use of members.
+Our officers are all volunteers with many demands on their time so responding to questions may not be instant.
+Members will find it easier to know who they can conact as they are sent a list every year.
 Not a member?
-Join here.
+Join us here.
 While the Research Co-ordinator does have contact with the Railway & Canal Historical Society (R&CHS), Railway Correspondence & Travel Society (RCTS), Historical Model Railway Society (HMRS), other "line" societies and bodies such as The National Archives (TNA) (previously called the Public Record Office (PRO), National Railway Museum (NRM) and the Railway Heritage Designation Advisory Board (RHDAB), he has only very limited time available to deal with non-members.
 That said, any member of another railway historical society whose research extends into signalling is welcome to make contact.

 Has it Been Published Already?